lrodri/doc-es/source/manual/intro.rst

  Alguna terminología usada comunmente tiene significados diferentes en Python y en el diseño de hardware.
-En lugar de cambiar artifialmente la terminología , pienso que es mejor dejar y explícitamente describir las diferencias.
+En lugar de cambiar artifialmente la terminología, pienso que es mejor dejarla y explícitamente describir las diferencias.

    .. index:: single: module; in Python versus hardware design

 ..
   A :dfn:`module` in Python refers to all source code in a particular file.
   A module can be reused by other modules by importing.
 In hardware design, a module is  a reusable block of hardware with a well defined interface.
   It can be reused in  another module by :dfn:`instantiating` it.

- Un :dfn:`*module` en Python se refiere a todo el código fuente en un archivo en particular.
-Un módulolo pueden reutiliar otros módulos importandolos. en el diseño de hardware, un módulo es un bloque reutilizable con una interfaz completamente definida.
+ Un :dfn:`module` en Python se refiere a todo el código fuente en un archivo en particular.
+Un módulo  puede ser reusado por otros módulos importandolos.
+En el diseño de hardware, un módulo es un bloque reutilizable con una interfaz completamente definida.
 Puede ser reutilizada en otro módulo por medio de la :dfn:`instantiating`.

   .. index:: single: instance; in Python versus hardware design

 ..
   An :dfn:`instance` in Python (and other object-oriented languages) refers to the object created by a class constructor.
 In hardware design, an instance is a particular incarnation of a hardware module.

 Una :dfn:`instance` en Python (y otros lenguajes orientados a objetos) se refiere a los objetos creados por una clase constructora.
 En el diseño de